ImperialCollegeLondon/cordova-plugin-dialogs/README.md

 ## Customisations for Epicollect5 Mobile Client

-Added better spinner loader for startActivity: if title and message are empty string, just a centered loader with overlay is shown.
+~~Added better spinner loader for startActivity: if title and message are empty string, just a centered loader with overlay is shown.~~

-Also the ProgressDialog is NOT cancelable by the user.
+The ProgressDialog is NOT cancelable by the user.

-Important: fix the package name in the import statement otherwise it will not compile, anyway this will only work with:
+~~Important: fix the package name in the import statement otherwise it will not compile, anyway this will only work with:
-`import uk.ac.imperial.epicollect5.R`
+`import uk.ac.imperial.epicollect5.R`~~